CAPA in Manufacturing: A Practical Guide

 Skipping verification

 Implementing a corrective action and closing the CAPA on the same day means you assumed the fix would work without testing it.
-Sometimes that assumption is correct.
-Often it isn't.
 Build a verification check into every CAPA, and don't close it until the data confirms the problem is resolved.

 Measuring your CAPA process

 Recurrence rate.
 How often do closed CAPAs reopen because the problem came back?
-This is the single best indicator of whether your root cause analysis is effective.
 If your recurrence rate is above 10-15%, your investigations aren't going deep enough.

 Time to closure.
-How long does it take from opening a CAPA to verified closure?
-Long closure times mean corrective actions are stalling, either because responsibility is unclear, resources aren't available, or the investigation is stuck.
+How long from opening a CAPA to verified closure?
 Track the median, not the average, since a few complex CAPAs will skew the mean.

 CAPAs by source.
-Where are your CAPAs coming from?
 Customer complaints, internal inspections, audit findings, operator reports?
-The distribution tells you where your detection is strong and where problems are slipping through to customers.
+The distribution tells you where detection is strong and where problems are slipping through to customers.

 Corrective vs. preventive ratio.
-If nearly all your CAPAs are corrective (reactive), you're always playing catch-up.
-A healthy system includes preventive actions that come from trend analysis, risk assessments, and process reviews, not just from failures.
+If nearly all your CAPAs are corrective, you're always playing catch-up.
+A healthy system includes preventive actions from trend analysis and risk assessments, not just from failures.

 Moving CAPA off spreadsheets